stickyfingies/gengine/README.md

 git submodule update
 ```

-This step may take a couple of minutes, but `setup.sh` automatically configures your developer environment and fetches the dependencies that we use.
+In the next step, `setup.sh` automatically configures your developer environment and fetches the dependencies that we use.

+> **Note:** `setup.sh` may run for several minutes.

 ```sh
 chmod +x setup.sh